-In other words, we write the distribution of the configuration of the coagulation process as an expectation over many independent history trees with an exponential interaction term expressing the non-coagulations.
+A crucial Poisson process.
+Indeed, in our first main result, Theorem 2.1, we introduce a Poisson point process whose points are in the space of coagulation trajectories.
+Its intensity measure describes the coagulation decisions within each trajectory and the family of these trajectories are independent and identically distributed.
+However, the non-coagulation between them is expressed in terms of a pairwise interaction between each pair of trajectories.
+In other words, we represent the distribution of the configuration as an expectation over many independent coagulation trajectories with an exponential interaction term expressing the non-coagulations.
 This gives our representation the structure of a many-body system (better: a many-trajectory system): a Gibbsian ensemble of many independent trajectories with exponential pair interaction.
-This turns the Markovian coagulation process into a static model of statistical mechanics with the underlying reference measure as the law of a PPP on the set of history trees.
+This turns the Markovian coagulation process into a static model of statistical mechanics with the underlying reference measure as the law of a Poisson point process (PPP) on the set of coagulation trajectories.